groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison/document/_index.md

 ```

-Initializes new instance of [Document](../../com.groupdocs.comparison/document) class.
+Initializes new instance of Document class with the specified document stream and a password.

 **Parameters:**
 | Parameter | Type | Description |